 – Don’t consider companies that do not pay dividends.
 Dividends – money firm pays you for providing capital, they belong to you.
 They cut a piece for reinvestment – payout ratio.
 If firm doesn’t pay dividends – invest all into growth so you could profit later – that’s a speculation.
 Moreover stock price would be more volatile because it should now rely on future rather than current prospects.

-Reading is nourishing for the soul where famous biographies are highly sought after – do check out our other articles about Lessons to Learn from Steve Jobs for your Startup and 20 Books that every startup founder needs to read.
+Reading is nourishing for the soul where famous biographies are highly sought after – such as lessons to learn from Steve Jobs for your Startup.

 “After staying with a friend in Ireland who had a Nespresso unit, I got hooked on Nespresso coffee.
 I bought a machine as soon as I was back in the states and have never looked back.